 Recruitment Marketing Capabilities: As companies evolve in the way they engage with talent, questions around building, buying or borrowing the right skills for your talent acquisition team are becoming more relevant.
 This webinar will discuss the ways that talent acquisition teams can enhance their recruitment marketing capabilities without having to overhaul their entire function.

-If you are struggling with understanding the technology landscape and how to make the best decisions, we hope you can join us to discuss some strategies for driving success.
+If you are struggling with understanding the technology landscape and how to make the best decisions, watch our webinar on demand where we discuss some strategies for driving success.